Bob Carson: Noted appearances

 Carson portrayed the ringmaster in The Greatest Show on Earth (1952) with Charlton Heston.

 Carson was cast in five episodes of the religion anthology series, Crossroads: as a police lieutenant in "The Unholy Trio" (1955) and in "The Two-Fisted Saint" and "False Prophet" (both 1956), as a coach in "The Comeback" (1956), and as Senator Crocker in "In God We Trust" (1957).
+Carson also co-starred in four episodes of Space Patrol (1950 TV series) as Governor Willis.

 In 1957, he portrayed Kittredge the riverboat card dealer in the third segment of the ABC/Warner Brothers Western television series, Maverick, in the episode entitled "According to Hoyle" opposite James Garner and Diane Brewster, as well as playing various roles in the episodes "The Lonesome Reunion" (1958) with Garner, "The Thirty-ninth Star" (1958) with Jack Kelly, "The Rivals" (1959) with Garner and Roger Moore in a story based upon the 1775 play by Richard Brinsley Sheridan, "The Brasada Spur" (1959) with Kelly, and "Guatemala City" (1960) with Garner.
 Between 1957 and 1962 he appeared in five episodes of Perry Mason.
 Among his roles he played the prison warden in the 1960 episode, "The Case of the Wandering Widow," and Commodore Galen Holmes in the 1962 episode, "The Case of the Weary Watchdog."